filipolszewski/prioritized-her/README.md

 Prioritized Hindsight Experience Replay DDPG agent for openAI robotic gym tasks written in PyTorch

 Prioritization is currently based on critic network's, as in DQN.
-Other option (I might add it soon) is to use the actor error instead.
-These both approaches are just a simple ideas.
-I believe that no papers about PHER has been published yet.
+Other option would be to use the actor error instead.
+See last section for research connected to this mechanism - I believe no 'HER+PER' paper has been published yet, and in my opinion there's a lot possibilities to check.
+If you want to write such paper and use/extend my code, feel free to do so, but please just let me know.

 ### Current status

-PER works now, but I got a process crushed with pretty unclear error message once.
+I got a process crushed with pretty unclear error message once.
 Not sure of it was local, unrelated thing, if you're using the code and notice such behaviour, please let me know.

 I have also lost the license for MuJoCo engine, so I might be unable to help with fixing new issues.

+Done:
 - Deep Deterministic Policy Gradients
 - Experience Replay
 - Exploration Noise and Dynamic Input Normalization